Tags

 , , , , , , , , , , , , , , , ,

-This version of “Jane Eyre”, Directed by Cary Joji Fukunaga, Director of Photography, Adriano Goldman, Costume Designer, Michael O’Connor, and Music by Dario Marianelli, seduces you in a cold, windy, embrace.
-Beautifully shot, paired with evocative music, plus so many clothing details, I could hardly keep up.
 The main takeaway is COLLARS.
 So many delicate, artful collars, I couldn’t see anything else.
 I don’t know if they were lace, embroidered linen or cotton voile, but just that they were exquisite.
 You could use these for a light, prim, detail in a spring collection featuring linen and cotton shifts.
 You don’t need any jewelry with collars like these.

-Don’t you love her little brooch?
-Holliday Grainger.
+Don’t you love her little bow brooch?

 I love this shot because she’s talking about being trapped and not only is she framed in a window, but the window panes act as a prison cell.
-Mia Wasikowska.

 Here are some great collar and cuff combos.
 Why don’t people make a nice, lacy or embroidered cuff anymore?
 It’s perfect for winter, wear it under your fave solid wool/cashmere sweater.
 It adds a splash of femininity to something otherwise unisex.

-Mia Wasikowska and Judi Dench.
+Jane Eyre 2011 Mia Wasikowska and Judi Dench

 The sleeve details, tight, pleated, layered in contrast to the full skirts give you a sense of how restrained all the women in this period are.